 Market Risk.
-The Fund could lose money due to short-term market movements and over longer periods during market downturns.
+The Fund and the Underlying Fund could lose money due to short-term market movements and over longer periods during market downturns.
 Securities may decline in value due to factors affecting securities markets generally or particular asset classes or industries represented in the markets.
-The value of a security may decline due to general market conditions, economic trends or events that are not specifically related to the issuer of the security or due to factors that affect a particular industry or group of industries.
+The value of a security or asset may decline due to general market conditions, economic trends or events that are not specifically related to the issuer of the security or asset or due to factors that affect a particular industry or group of industries.
 During a general downturn in the securities markets, multiple asset classes may be negatively affected.